How to Learn Painting at Home for Beginners

 The next step is understanding complementary colours: those opposite each other on the colour wheel, like reds and greens, blues and oranges.
 When painted side-by-side, their brightness will intensify and appear even bolder than before.
 These opposites work well for creating contrast and helping certain objects stand out more than they might otherwise look against a background or on their own.

-Step 5: Try Different Painting Techniques
+Bonus Tip: Try Different Techniques

 Learning to paint at home as a beginner is fun and may surprise you.
 You are always going to learn something new, and that is an exciting hobby to have, especially if you have never picked up a brush before.